Followers

 Observation point

-The attack on Middlebrook, as well as other forays and feints, caused General Howe to change his strategy.
-The British commander in chief made a naval maneuver towards the Chesapeake to capture the rebel capital at Philadelphia from the south.
-Most of the British regiments left their fortress New York for a sea-land campaign that would succeed in driving the rebels from their capital but left
+The attack on Middlebrook, along with other forays and feints, caused General Howe to change his strategy.
+The British commander-in-chief launched a naval operation toward the Chesapeake to capture the rebel capital at Philadelphia from the south.
+Most of the British regiments left their fortress in New York for a combined sea-land campaign aimed at driving the rebels from their capital, but they left British General Burgoyne's army to struggle in the wilderness of upstate New York.

-British General Burgoyne's army to founder in the wilds of upper New York.
-Thus the modest engagement at Middlebrook played a key role in a chain of events that helped turn the course of the war.
-Realizing the need for a new strategy for the 1778 summer campaign, the British abandoned Philadelphia to once more concentrate in New York.
-Washington struck them from the rear and the largest pitched battle of the American Revolution was fought at Monmouth.
-When the British column withdrew to its safe zone around New York and its immediate environs, Washington once again used the Middlebrook area as a base from which to observe and threaten the British.
+Thus, the small engagement at Middlebrook played a crucial role in a chain of events that helped alter the course of the war.
+Recognizing the need for a new plan for the 1778 summer campaign, the British abandoned Philadelphia and again focused on New York.
+Washington struck from the rear, and the largest pitched battle of the American Revolution took place at Monmouth.
+When the British column retreated to its secure zone around New York and nearby areas, Washington once more used the Middlebrook region as a base to observe and threaten the British.

 Winter Encampment

-In November 1778 George Washington once more took the army back to the Middlebrook area.
-Again, it provided a natural defensive position while enabling him to keep watch on the British foothold in New Jersey.
-Washington set up his headquarters at the Wallace House in what is now Somerville.
-The main army, consisting of brigades from Virginia, Maryland, and Pennsylvania, with the Delaware regiment, the artillery Corps, and the support units, dug in along the base of the
+In November 1778, George Washington once again moved the army back to the Middlebrook area.
+It provided a natural defensive position and allowed him to monitor the British foothold in New Jersey.
+Washington established his headquarters at the Wallace House in what is now Somerville.

-Watchung Mountains.
-Here they were protected from some of the weather, had a good supply of trees for construction and firewood, and were supported by a generally patriotic population, with an active militia.
-Fortunately, the winter was a relatively mild one.
-The Continental army remained in the second Middlebrook encampment until late June of 1779.
-That winter quarters at Middlebrook would be noted for a symbolic event.
+The main army, made up of brigades from Virginia, Maryland, and Pennsylvania, along with the Delaware regiment, the artillery corps, and support units, camped along the base of the Watchung Mountains.
+There, they benefited from some shelter from the weather, abundant trees for construction and firewood, and support from a mostly patriotic local population and an active militia.
+Fortunately, the winter was relatively mild.
+The Continental Army stayed at the second Middlebrook encampment until late June 1779.
+That winter at Middlebrook would later be known for a symbolic event.

 First Flag

-There is an interesting footnote to the story of Middlebrook.
-On June 14, 1777, Congress adopted the Flag Resolution, establishing the famed Betsy Ross flag national flag.
-An official flag was brought from Philadelphia to be flown at the Middlebrook encampment before the soldiers took the field for the summer campaign season.
-In an act whose symbolism was important to the new and struggling nation, the first thirteen-star American flag was flown at an American army base.
+In an act of great symbolism for the young and struggling nation, the first thirteen-star American flag was flown at an American army base.
 One wonders what the beleaguered but determined soldiers would think if they could see into a future where their descendants would champion the very ideas they fought for in campaigns across the globe.
-Or a future in which the flag they flew over Middlebrook would be flown as a symbol of liberty at hundreds or army bases across the yet unexplored continent and later on scores of foreign shores.
+Or a future in which the flag they flew over Middlebrook would be flown as a symbol of liberty at hundreds of army bases across the yet unexplored continent and later on scores of foreign shores.

 Flag at Middlebrook Encampment